3rd edit June 2017

 Henry Treece lamentably bad poet in a “high” New Romantic style.
 Lived all his life in England, had a Welsh mother, defined himself as Welsh.
 Wrote about Wales as if he'd never been there.
 Wrote essays defining the style (‘How I See Apocalypse‘, etc.) and edited a flagship magazine called Transformation.

 Eithne Wilkins had a whole string of amazing poems published in Kenneth Rexroth's 1948 anthology.
 Heaven only knows what happened to her after that.
 She certainly translated many books from German and French.
-A long poem appeared in Botteghe oscure in 1953, rather Under Milk Wood tinged.
-She was Welsh according to a remark in Poetry Quarterly but info on the Internet suggests this is just a mistake.
+A long poem appeared in Botteghe oscure in 1954, rather Under Milk Wood tinged.
+She was Welsh according to a remark in Poetry Quarterly in 1943 but info on the Internet suggests this is just a mistake.
 It seems much more convincing that she was born in New Zealand, lived 1914-75, had an Irish father, moved to England in 1922.
 She was brother of Maurice Wilkins, Nobel prizewinner for biology (making X-ray photos of the DNA molecule).
+(This research is by Tim Armstrong.)
 Her poems are uncollected (the typescripts may now be boxed with her husband's papers, which in another story may have been lost).
 New information is emerging via postings on her husband (Ernst Kaiser).
+Categorisation with the New Romantics does not seem possible, she was just someone publishing in the Forties.
+Early poems in an Irish magazine around 1934 (as Eithne nic Liamog).

 Meurig Walter brilliant poet in 'Wales'.
 I think he wrote in Welsh after that.
 Essays in Ysgrifau beirniadol, that sort of thing.